Krisbo/course-info/CH4-Exercises.md

 ## Linearizability on a set-object
 *difficult exercise*

+The point of the following exercise is to see that linearizability or atomicity are meaningfull properties, in the context if other distributed objects, than registers.
-We now want to look at linearizability or atomicity on a different object, namely on a set.
+We therefore look at a set object:

 The set has three operations:
  * `add(_)` adds an element to the set